thomasazar/thomasazar.net/app/_posts/2018-08-05-patrick-stewart.md

 ---
-header: Sir Patrick Stewart and the art of storytelling
+title: Sir Patrick Stewart and the art of storytelling
 ---

 Okay, if you didn't know this about me before, know it now: I am a giant nerd.
 I have been for most of my life -- proudly, I might add.
 Heck, I built this website myself, and I've had it running in various forms for over a decade now.
 But I digress.